side-projects-42/Resource-Store-2/GOOGLE/filesystem-proposal/doc/tutorial.md

 &gt;tut2 .
 . is a directory</code></pre></td></tr></tbody></table>

 Although tut2 works OK in these tests, the output is less than satisfactory for a directory.
-We'd typically like to see a list of the directory's contents.
+We’d typically like to see a list of the directory’s contents.
 In `tut3.cpp` we will see how to iterate over directories.

-But first, let's try one more test:
+But first, let’s try one more test:

 <table><colgroup><col style="width: 50%" /><col style="width: 50%" /></colgroup><tbody><tr class="odd"><td style="text-align: center;"><em><strong>Ubuntu Linux</strong></em></td><td style="text-align: center;"><em><strong>Microsoft Windows</strong></em></td></tr><tr class="even"><td style="text-align: center;"><pre><code>$ ls /home/jane/foo
 ls: cannot access /home/jane/foo: Permission denied